A new approach to computerized adaptive testing 1130

-Kuravsky L.S., Doctor in Technical Sciences, Dean of the Department of Information Technologies, Moscow State University of Psychology & Education, Moscow, Russia, email@example.com
+Doctor of Engineering, Dean of the Computer Science Faculty, Moscow State University of Psychology and Education, Moscow, Russia

-Artemenkov S.L., Ph.D. in Technical Sciences, Professor of the Department of Applied Informatics and Multimedia Technologies, Head of the Center of Information Technologies for Psychological Research of the Faculty of Information Technologies, Moscow State University of Psychology and Education, Moscow, Russia
+PhD in Engineering, Professor of the Department of Applied Informatics and Multimedia Technologies, Head of the Center of Information Technologies for Psychological Research of the Faculty of Information Technologies, Moscow State University of Psychology and Education, Moscow, Russia

-PhD in Physics and Matematics, associate professor, Deputy Dean of the Department of Information Technologies, Moscow State University of Psychology & Education, Moscow, Russia, email@example.com
+PhD in Physics and Matematics, Associate Professor, Head of Scientifi c Laboratory, Moscow State University of Psychology and Education, Moscow, Russia

 A new approach to computerized adaptive testing is presented on the basis of discrete-state discrete-time Markov processes.
 This approach is based on an extension of the G. Rasch model used in the Item Response Theory (IRT) and has decisive advantages over the adaptive IRT testing.
 This approach has a number of competitive advantages: takes into account all the observed history of performing test items that includes the distribution of successful and unsuccessful item solutions; incorporates time spent on performing test items; forecasts results in the future behavior of the subjects; allows for self-learning and changing subject abilities during a testing procedure; contains easily available model identification procedure based on simply accessible observation data.
 Markov processes and the adaptive transitions between the items remain hidden for the subjects who have access to the items only and do not know all the intrinsic mathematical details of a testing procedure.
 The developed model of adaptive testing is easily generalized for the case of polytomous items and multidimensional items and model structures.